Failed Tasks in Animals

 To build a more realistic model of social cognition, we must shift from internal simulation to external structure: not “what is she thinking?”, but “who adjusts to whom?”, “who can afford to act?”, and “who holds leverage?”.

-Across both humans and other social animals, mental state inference is inconsistent, context-dependent, and error-prone, suggesting that “mindreading” reflects memory-based social inference rather than a dedicated cognitive module.
-In contrast, status recognition and power-relevant strategies are behaviorally robust, contextually stable, and consistently observed across social species.
+Across humans and other social species, mental state inference is inconsistent, context-dependent, and error-prone, suggesting that “mindreading” reflects memory-based social inference—pattern matching over noisy interactional signals—rather than a dedicated cognitive module.
+In contrast, status recognition and power-relevant strategies are behaviorally robust, contextually stable, and consistently observed across species.

-We propose reframing social cognition—not as a faculty for mental state inference, but as a structured system for tracking status and navigating power dynamics.
-This view is supported by controlled behavioral experiments, ecologically valid social tasks, and neuroscience findings.
-It offers a more mechanistic, cross-species, and psychologically grounded account of social intelligence, providing a stronger foundation for empirical research, real-world application, and computational modeling.
+We propose reframing social cognition not as a faculty for mental state inference, but as a structured system for tracking status and navigating power dynamics.
+This view, supported by behavioral, ecological, and neuroscientific evidence, grounds social intelligence in observable interactional dynamics and offers a unified, mechanistic, and cross-species account for understanding the architecture of social mind and society.

 For decades, we've built our theories of social intelligence on the idea of "mindreading"—that humans (and maybe machines) infer others’ beliefs to cooperate.